What Benefits Can Organizations Receive From Alumni Programs?

 Increased alumni usage leads to greater company value

-The research revealed that engagement with just one additional alumni benefit, such as an online Corporate Alumni Program portal, alumni newsletter, webinars and in-person events, increased an alumni’s likelihood to recommend:
+The research revealed that engagement with just one additional alumni benefit, such as alumni engagement software (online portal), alumni newsletter, webinars and in-person events, increased an alumni’s likelihood to recommend:

 - the company’s products and/or services up to 32%